suicvne/MTechEngine/README.md

   * Windows: Be sure to copy all the dlls from `.Libraries/Win32/Stripped/dll` into there as well.
 * By command prompt: TODO

+# About Example Game
+The example game will eventually just be a simple Super Mario Bros.
+1 clone.